-An Orthopedic doctor would need to diagnose the knee by using X-Rays and a physical examination to determine the extent of arthritis.
+An orthopedic doctor would need to diagnose the knee by using X-Rays and a physical examination to determine the extent of arthritis.
 From their diagnosis, they would determine the appropriate treatment plan for each patient.

 Robotic Total Joint Replacements

-If you would like to learn more about robot assisted total knee surgery, go to: https://www.joionline.net/library/show/makoplasty-robot-assisted-total-knee-replacement/ or call JOI-2000.
+Also, if you would like to learn more about robot assisted total knee surgery, go to: https://www.joionline.net/library/show/makoplasty-robot-assisted-total-knee-replacement/ or call JOI-2000.